 "We went out and looked at the scene," St. Joseph County Sheriff Mike Grzegorek said during a separate phone interview in August 2011.
 "There were no signs of any struggle or foul play.
 Everything we found indicated that this was a self-inflicted injury.”
 Grzegorek last week declined a request for additional comment.

 Indiana’s autopsy guidelines say that “the family or next of kin always have the right to order an autopsy.”
-But Jones was never told she could request an autopsy for her son.
+But Jones says police never told her she could request an autopsy for her son.

 “I just lost it,” Jones says.
 “I said, ‘He’s my baby boy.
 He was my everything.
 He was going to be something in life.’